Pilot Study of PHOENIX Wound Matrix® Impact on Chronic DFU Wound Microbiome

 Wound Microbiome

-Analysis of the wound microbiome in subjects with chronic DFUs prior to PHOENIX application and 1 week post PHOENIX application:
+Analysis of the wound microbiome in subjects with chronic DFUs prior to PHOENIX application and at follow-up Study Visits 3, and possibly 5 (if debridement is deemed necessary by the Investigator), again prior to the application of PHOENIX.

-This analysis will identify and quantify the bacterial and fungal microorganisms present in the wound bed.
+This analysis will identify and quantify bacterial and fungal microorganisms present in the wound bed.

 Secondary Outcome Measures